Things to Do in San Juan

 As the second-oldest European-founded city in the Americas, San Juan is the beating heart of history and culture in Puerto Rico.
 A place where the Old World meets the new in fascinating ways, San Juan is also a hub of more modern pursuits, including shopping, dining, and nightlife.

-Take a look at some of the must-see sights and attractions in this Caribbean jewel.
+Take a look at some of the must-see attractions in this Caribbean jewel.

 Explore the Forts of Old San Juan